 Agnete Kirkeby has founded her research on applying human pluripotent stem cells to generate subtype-specific neural cells for developmental studies and regenerative therapy.
 During her time at Lund University, Agnete has been heavily involved in developing protocols for producing dopaminergic progenitor cells as a cell therapy for Parkinson’s Disease patients – a project which is currently in translation to the clinic.
 Moreover, Agnete has focused on producing novel tools for studying human neural development through modelling of neural tube patterning with microfluidic morphogenic gradients.
 The main focus of Agnete Kirkeby’s group is to use these 3D in vitro models of human brain development to map and understand human neural subtype specification and maturation.

-2017: Group leader, Associate Prof., Danish Stem Cell Center, University of Copenhagen
+2017: Group leader, Associate Prof., Novo Nordisk Foundation Center for Stem Cell Biology, DanStem, University of Copenhagen

 2015-2017: Group leader, Research Scientist, Medical Faculty, Lund University, Sweden